catidiana/fractals/README.md

-# A program to create and draw graphics
+# A program to create and draw fractals
 <br>In the master branch you'll find a source code for the program to draw Julia fractals.<br/>
 Check the 'flame' branch to get even more - program that draw Flame fractals!
 <br> To get more information about Julia frantals read this article https://en.wikipedia.org/wiki/Julia_set</br>